Northern Vietnam lowland rain forests: Climate

-The climate of the ecoregion is Tropical rainforest climate (Köppen climate classification (Af)).
-This climate is characterized as hot, humid, and having at least 60 mm of precipitation every month.
+The climate of the ecoregion borders the humid subtropical and seasonal tropical forest climate zones (Köppen climate classification (Aw and Cwa)).
 Annual rainfall increases towards the south, averaging 1,500 mm in the north near Hanoi, and reaching 3,000 mm in the south near Huế.
 The wet seasons are typically September to January.

 Flora and fauna

 The original wet evergreen forest has been mostly broken up by human agriculture and use, and now exists in scattered patches.
 Over the ecoregion as a whole, only 28% is currently under forest cover; 31% is under agricultural cultivation.
 The primary forest that exists exhibits a three-tiered canopy rising 25–35 meters, but emergents can grow up to 45 meters.
 The highest tier is dominated by trees of the Hopea genus, Castanopsis hystrix and Madhuca pasquieri.
 A common sub-canopy tree is the Taraw palm (Livistona saribus), used for thatching on huts.

 The tree Leoheo domatiophorus is endemic to the ecoregion.
 It is native to Huế, Quang Tri and Quang Nam provinces, where it typically grows at the edges of primary and secondary forests.

-The ecoregion supports some rare animals, including the largest viable population of the critically endangered Northern white-cheeked gibbon (living in Pu Mat National Park), the critically endangered Red-shanked douc, and populations of Gray langurs (a genus of Old world monkey).
+The ecoregion supports some rare animals, including the largest viable population of the critically endangered Northern white-cheeked gibbon (living in Pu Mat National Park), the critically endangered Red-shanked douc, and populations of Gray langurs (a genus of Old World monkey).